 With Vaadin, you get a fully featured frontend framework, as well as a backend framework, server-client communication, tooling, and components.
 Due to its maintainability, full type safety, and a mechanism for ensuring that your backend and frontend stay in sync, Vaadin is especially well suited to larger projects with longer lifespans.

-Everything you need in order to build and maintain an app is literally at your fingertips with Vaadin.
-As a developer, you don’t need to spend time on setup and configuration with Vaadin.
+Everything you need to build and maintain an app is literally at your fingertips with Vaadin.
+As a developer, you don’t need to spend time on setting up or configuration.
 Instead, you can start coding right away, increasing your productivity.

-Would you like to give Vaadin a go?
+Would you like to give Vaadin Flow a go?
 Get started - here!

 A summary of the feature comparisons between each frontend framework